uit-cosmo/xblobs/README.md

 # xblobs
 Python tool to detect and analyse coherent structures in turbulence, powered by xarray.

-The algorithm has been developed originally to detect and track coherent structures (blobs) in plasma turbulence simulations but it can be applied on any 2D xarray Dataset with a cartesian grid and constant spacing `dx`,`dy` and `dt`.
+The algorithm has been developed originally to detect and track coherent structures (blobs) in plasma turbulence simulations, but it can be applied on any 2D xarray Dataset with a Cartesian grid and constant spacing `dx`,`dy` and `dt`.
 An example is shown below:

 ![Density evolution](example_gifs/turbulence_blobs.gif )